matthieubosquet/ontologies/README.md

 ## Core W3C ontologies

 RDF, RDFS, OWL & XSD constitute the reserved vocabulary of the OWL 2 Web Ontology Language.
-Those 4 ontologies constitute therefore the backbone of the Semantic Web.
+Those four ontologies are therefore the backbone of the Semantic Web.

 <blockquote cite="https://www.w3.org/TR/rdf-concepts/">
     <h3>Anyone Can Make Statements About Any Resource</h3>